-Requesting a credit line increase from your issuer might trigger a hard inquiry to your credit report, but as long as you manage your credit well it should balance out in the short-term.
+Requesting a credit line increase from your issuer might trigger a hard inquiry to your credit report, but as long as you manage your amount of credit well it should balance out in the short term.
 In fact, increasing your credit limit can often help your credit score if you keep your usage the same as your utilization ratio will go down.

 Who is most likely to receive a higher limit?

 When you manage your finances well.
 If you’ve been a long-time account holder of your credit card or have demonstrated that you can manage your finances responsibly, it’s more likely that your request for a limit increase will be granted.
 Credit card issuers want to ensure that their customers have a proven track record of success.
 That includes making timely payments and maintaining a low balance.

 When you’ve received a raise.
 More income means you will have access to more funds to cover larger purchases.
 In order to be eligible, your credit card issuer may ask you to provide proof of your raise before your higher credit limit will be approved.